jd-velasquezr/jd-velasquezr/README.md

 - 🌱 AI for strawberry crop disease detection
 - 🛍 Perfume e-commerce web app with animations
 - 🧠 Multi-class mental health classification using OvA strategy
-- 🎸 Multi-class musical instrument for e-shop making use of Stacking Ensemble strategy
+- 🎸 Multi-class musical instrument classification for an e-shop making use of Stacking Ensemble strategy

    </td>
   </tr>